isar/isar/docs/docs/recipes/string_ids.md

 # String ids

-This is one of the most frequent requests I get so I decided to write a tutorial on how to use String ids.
+This is one of the most frequent requests I get, so here is a tutorial on using String ids.

-Isar does not natively support String ids and there is a good reason for it: integer ids are much more efficient and faster.
-Especially for links, the overhead of a String id is too big.
+Isar does not natively support String ids, and there is a good reason for it: integer ids are much more efficient and faster.
+Especially for links, the overhead of a String id is too significant.

-I understand that sometimes you have to store external data that uses UUIDs for example.
+I understand that sometimes you have to store external data that uses UUIDs or other non-integer ids.
 I recommend storing the String id as a property in your object and using a fast hash implementation to generate a 64-bit int that can be used as Id.

 ```dart
 @collection